Manage existing portals in PowerApps

 Your portal should work anonymously and should be accessible by the external users.
 If you want to try advanced capabilities for managing roles and permissions for external users, see Configure a contact for use on a portal, Invite contacts to your portals, Create web roles for portals, Assign entity permissions.

 Displays the portal settings and allows you to change the name of the portal.
-You can also perform advanced actions such as administering the portal though the Portal Admin Center and working with site settings.
+You can also perform advanced actions such as administering the portal though the PowerApps Portals admin center and working with site settings.
 Settings provides links to the PowerApps Portals admin center and Site settings.
-More information: Administer your portal and Configure site settings for portals.
+More information: Advanced portal administration and Configure site settings.

 Deletes the portal and hosted resources.
 When you delete a portal, its URL becomes inaccessible.
 Deleting a portal does not affect any portal configurations or solutions present in your environment, and they will remain as-is.
 You must delete the portal configurations manually to completely remove portal configurations from your environment.
 To do this, use the Portal Management app, and delete the corresponding website record for the portal.